 - Research on teacher performance, e.g. research on the effect of videotaping on teacher performance;

 - Evaluation of the effectiveness of a new teaching approach in a course or curriculum, e.g. evaluation of the use of collaborative writing in a composition course;

 - Research on effectiveness of integrating service learning or technology into a course.

-An Award ceremony is held during the fall semester; recipient(s) receive their award at that time, as well as present briefly on the award-winning research.
+An Award ceremony is held during the fall semester as the culmination of the annual Scholarship of Teaching and Learning Symposium; recipient(s) receive their award at that time, as well as present briefly on the award-winning research.

 The following criteria are applied in the selection of the James H. Korn Award recipient(s):